 - Verification of mortgage or rent can be sourced and documented by providing 12 months of canceled checks and/or bank statements

 Paying by checks also includes homeowner’s insurance payments, utilities, and any other payments associated with housing expenses.

 Retaining Attorneys On Land Contracts

-For home sellers, make sure you retain a real estate attorney as well.
-Every home buyer has good intent on making their monthly payments but make sure your real estate attorney has an exit strategy in the event if the land contract home buyer defaults in their payments or are no longer interested in purchasing or paying off the land contract.
-Depending on the state, foreclosure and eviction laws can be extremely costly and time consuming.
-You, as the seller and lender of the land contract, should do your own underwriting by asking them for their credit report, income documentations, and most importantly, make sure they are able to afford the payment agreement and make sure you know their exit strategy.
-If structured the right way with the right home buyer, selling your home via land contract can be a win win situation for both parties.
+For home sellers, make sure to retain a real estate attorney as well.
+Every homebuyer has good intent on making their monthly payments but makes sure real estate attorney has an exit strategy in the event if the land contract home buyer defaults in their payments or are no longer interested in purchasing or paying off the land contract.
+Depending on the state, foreclosure and eviction laws can be extremely costly and time-consuming.
+The home seller who is also the lender of the land contract, should do their own underwriting by asking them for their credit report, income documentation, and most importantly, make sure they are able to afford the payment agreement.
+Make sure to fully understand and know their exit strategy.
+If structured the right way with the right home buyer, selling a home via land contract can be a win-win situation for both parties.